pattonsgirl/CS3900-AppSoftwareDev/BusinessReqs+Agile/ProjectUpdate-AgileProjectPlan.md

-# Agile Planning - Group Project Additions
+# Agile Project Planning - Group Project Additions

 ## Purpose / Objectives

+- Define an MVP for your group themed project
 - Apply agile methods to create a plan for your group themed project

 ## Description

+If you have not already, join your group's GitHub repository and clone the repository to your system.

 Define an MVP for your group themed project.
+The MVP should focus on the user's perspective of the project deliverable and should not be technically dense.

-For your group themed topic, generate a project outline of work that needs to be accomplished to create a fully functioning application.
-Pick a tool that you and your group members find productive (even if it requires a small learning curve).
+Generate a project outline of work for your group themed topic that needs to be accomplished to create a fully functioning application.
+Pick a tool that your group finds productive.

 Tool options TODO - check for easy tools integration / limits / capabilities:
 - Trello (recommended)